Network Jitter: What It Is and How to Fix It

 Jitter is the metric that tells you whether real-time applications will feel smooth.
 Speed tests do not show it, so most people do not know they have it.
 Measure it under realistic load, separate LAN from WAN, and work down the list of causes from cheapest fix (channel change) to most expensive (new hardware).

 PingKit makes it easy: run a Ping Test or MTR, read the jitter value, and start eliminating possibilities.
+Once you've fixed the obvious problems, leave Connection Monitor running for a day to confirm the spikes are gone for good.
 Most home networks can hit single-digit jitter once the obvious problems are fixed.

 Related Articles

-PingKit's Ping Test and MTR tools show you minimum, maximum, average latency, and jitter for any target.
+PingKit's Ping Test, MTR, Speed Test, and Connection Monitor show you minimum, maximum, average latency, and jitter for any target — and pinpoint exactly where the problem is.
 Free, no ads, no limits.

 Download Free on the App Store